boris-volkov/chess_viewer/README.md

 # chess_viewer

-Minimal SDL2 PGN chess viewer that plays random games from the `games/` folder.
+Minimal SDL2 PGN chess viewer that plays through random games from the `games/` folder.

 Inspired by Willy Hendriks in *Move First, Think Later*: